plone/training/features.rst

     #.
 Add another user "reviewer" (groups: Reviewers)
     #.
 Add another user "jurymember" (groups: None)

-    Logout as admin by klicking 'Logout' and following the instructions.
+    Logout as admin by clicking 'Logout' and following the instructions.

     Login to the site with your user now.